We Sent 1,000 Fake Visitors to a Site Running GA4 and Clickport. Here's What Each Tool Counted.

 Since we're being transparent about our results, here's exactly how each detection layer works.
 No "proprietary algorithms" or vague "machine learning."
 Just six concrete checks, run in priority order, with the first match triggering a block.

 Layer 1: Webdriver signal.
 The tracker checks navigator.webdriver in the browser.
-If it's true (set by Selenium, Playwright, and default Puppeteer), the tracker sends a bot_signal flag and aborts.
-The server validates this flag as a second check.
+If it's true (set by Selenium, Playwright, and default Puppeteer), the tracker silently exits without sending any data.
+No events reach the server.
+As a backup, the server also checks for webdriver signals in event payloads in case a different client implementation sends them.

 Layer 2: Empty User-Agent.
 Every real browser sends a User-Agent header.
 If the header is missing or empty, the request is blocked.
 This catches raw HTTP clients, misconfigured scrapers, and some headless environments.